Model Context Protocol (MCP) Tool Descriptions Are Smelly! Towards Improving AI Agent Efficiency with Augmented MCP Tool Descriptions: Results

 \textbf{Removing the \textit{Examples} component does not significantly degrade performance compared to either the best-performing component combination (BC) or the fully \rqtwoactionpast tool description (FR), contradicting traditional benefits of few-shot examples.} As shown in~\tabref{tab:component_wise_ablation_study}, configurations excluding \textit{Examples}, such as \textit{P+G+L+PEx}, achieve stable success rates across approximately 60\% of the evaluated domain-model pairs, although they are not always the highest-performing configuration.
+Furthermore, the Median SR confirms this stability: \textit{P+G+L+PEx} achieves the highest median SR of 21.21\% across all domain-model pairs, marginally surpassing FR (21.10\%), further supporting that dropping \textit{Examples} does not hurt and may even slightly improve cross-domain consistency.
 To jointly assess performance differences across the three configurations (FR, BC, and \textit{P+G+L+PEx}), we apply Cochran’s Q test~\cite{cohen2015cochran}, which is appropriate for comparing three or more matched binary outcomes.
 Across all evaluated domain-model combinations, Cochran’s Q test consistently yields $p>0.20$, indicating no statistically significant differences among the three configurations.
 This result suggests that the inclusion or removal of the \textit{Examples} component does not materially affect task success rates, which affirms Anthropic's suggestion to put less emphasis on examples, but contradicts the traditional benefit of few-shot examples in the prompts~\cite{brown2020language} of MCP tool descriptions.

 \textbf{The best-performing component combinations (BC) and their fully \rqtwoactionpast counterparts (FR) solve overlapping but distinct sets of tasks, indicating complementary coverage across configurations}.
 As illustrated in Figure~\ref{ablation:venn-diagram}, neither BC nor FR fully subsumes the task coverage of the other.
 Instead, each solves a partially unique subset of tasks that have a high overlap.
 For example, in \texttt{Location Navigation} with \model{GPT-4.1}, the two configurations share nine successfully solved tasks but diverge on eight others, suggesting that different component structures guide the model toward distinct reasoning trajectories.
 Hypothetically, when the results from both configurations are combined in a hybrid approach, the overall success rate has the potential to increase; for instance, running the failed \texttt{Location Navigation} tasks with the reduced components after the fully \rqtwoactionpast one can raise the success rate to 37.8\%.
 While such an ensemble approach inherently increases cost (in terms of steps and latency), it opens a viable research direction for maximizing accuracy in mission-critical scenarios where a high success rate is more important than cost.